Embedding Guide

 Basic Host-Side Preemption

-The simplest pattern: let scripts run with a budget, and handle yields in a loop.
+The simplest pattern: arm a watchdog, and handle suspensions in a loop.

 C